Law and Gospel

 How Faith Honors the Law

 We say again, Only those are justified who bring to God a life of perfect obedience to the law of God.
 This is what faith does—it brings to God the obedience of Jesus Christ.
-By faith the law is fulfilled and the sinner is justified.
+By faith the law is fulfilled and the repentant sinner is justified.

 On the other hand, the law is dishonored by the man who presumes to bring to it his own life of obedience.
 The fact that he thinks the law will be satisfied with his "rotten stubble and straw" (Luther) shows what a low estimate he has of the holiness of God and what a high estimate he has of his own righteousness.
 Only in Jesus Christ is there an obedience with which the law is well pleased.
 Because faith brings only what Jesus has done, it is the highest honor that can be paid to the law (Rom.
 3:31).

-The doctrine of justification by Christ's perfect obedience to the law, strikes at the very foundation of antinomianism.5 Since faith brings to God that Life of perfect obedience to the law, no man can exercise faith which is unto salvation and at the same time despise or make light of the law.
+The doctrine of justification by Christ's perfect obedience to the law, strikes at the very foundation of antinomianism.5 Since faith brings to God that Life of perfect obedience to the law, no man can exercise faith which is unto salvation and at the same time be unrepentant and despise or make light of the law.
 Moreover, faith not only justifies, but it also brings the renewing power of the Holy Spirit into the heart (Eph.
 1:13; John 1:12; 1 John 5:1; Rom.
 5:5; Titus 3:5, 6).
 By the Spirit, the law is written in the heart and mind (Heb.
-8:10) 50 that the believer's "new obedience" is the same kind of obedience that God imputes to him for justification.
+8:10) so that the believer's "new obedience" is the same kind of obedience that God imputes to him for justification.
 As Melanchthon writes in the Apology of the Augsburg Confession, " . .. love follows faith, because the regenerate receive the Holy Ghost, and accordingly begin [to become friendly to the Law and] to do the works of the Law."—Article XII, Pt.
 V (Book of Concord, p.85).
 The spirit of the justified man is in harmony with the spirit of Psalm 119.
 The will of God is his delight, and the law, which is the expression of that will, becomes his meditation day and night.
 Any other sort of justification is mere fiction, and any other faith is a figment of the imagination, that "flits across the top of the brain" (Calvin).

 cross of Christ is preached as it should be, it magnifies the gravity